 Chapter 7: Other Asset Classes.
 With the discussion of commodities, Shahidi has covered the four asset classes he recommends and the economic environments in which they can be expected to drive positive portfolio return:

-Short snippets on the following asset classes, from a risk parity point of view: factor & sector-based equity funds, non-US government bonds, corporate bonds, municipal bonds, commercial real estate, private equity, hedge funds, cryptocurrencies, and cash.
+This is followed by short snippets on the following asset classes from a risk parity point of view: factor & sector-based equity funds, non-US government bonds, corporate bonds, municipal bonds, commercial real estate, private equity, hedge funds, cryptocurrencies, and cash.

 Chapter 9: Portfolio Historical Returns.
 Analysis of the Risk Parity portfolio over three time periods: since 1998 (when TIPS were introduced), since 1970, and since 1926.
 Not surprisingly, the RP portfolio shines in comparison to the standard 60/40 while matching its risk metrics.